meltano/meltano/docs/src/docs/installation.md

 ## Installing Meltano

-Now that you have your virtual environment set up and running, navigate to the directory where you want to install Meltano and run the following command:
+Now that you have your virtual environment set up and running, run the following command to install the Meltano package:

 ```bash
 pip install meltano